bpdu/AIBot/README.md

 The bot uses the python-telegram-bot library to:
 1. Listen for incoming messages
-2. Send the question directly to Yandex GPT API
+2. Send the question directly to Yandex GPT API with instructions to respond in JSON format
-3. Return the GPT response to the user immediately
+3. Return the JSON-formatted GPT response to the user immediately

 ## Security